olincb/website/app/views/markdown/blogs/_2023-03-17: The Gibbon Experience.md

 ![The whole crew!](/blog/images/2023-03-17_everyone.jpg)

 Over the three days, we averaged 5.8 miles of hiking per day, and 1,290 ft of elevation gain per day.

+We had some heartfelt goodbyes when we got back; our three day journey together felt like it flew by but also like it was a week long or more.
+But Team Gibbon had to go their separate ways.

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CnxRVqim4IY" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>